 How to Avoid Overdraft Fees

-Following the launch of the initiative, several major banks announced the elimination of NSF fees on checking accounts.
-However, many banks continue to charge NSF fees.
+Financial institutions also charged a “non-sufficient funds” (NSF) fee when accounts were overdrawn.
+Most large banks eliminated NSF fees after the CFPB cracked down on them in 2022.
+However, some banks and credit unions continue to charge NSF fees.
 And overdraft fees are still out there and can mean a serious hit to your finances.

 Here are some tactics to help you avoid withdrawing more than the balance in your bank account.